Ike Ekweremadu: Attack in Nuremberg, Germany

 On 17 August 2019, while attending the Second Annual Cultural Festival and Convention organized by Ndi-Igbo Germany in Nuremberg, Ekweremadu became the victim of a violent attack when members of the Indigenous People of Biafra IPOB stormed the venue of the event and began to question Ekweremadu about the killings of Igbos when the Nigerian army staged Operation Crocodile Smile and Python Dance.
 They also questioned Ekweremadu about his purported role in the proscription of IPOB in Nigeria.
 The situation soon degenerated to the extent that Ekweremadu was physically dragged out of the venue, assaulted and pelted with eggs.
 He would later announce that he got away from the venue with little injuries.
 The leader of IPOB, Nnamdi Kanu issued a statement on the attack on Ekweremadu calling it a "polite warning" while at the same time warning other Igbo governors of a possible similar treatment.
 The four suspects were arrested and convicted of physical assault and sentenced to 20 days of hard labor without any option of fine.

-2022 charges of UK organ-harvesting conspiracy
+2022 UK organ-harvesting conviction

-On 23 June 2022, Ekweremadu was charged alongside his wife in UK Magistrate’s Court with conspiring to arrange the travel of an alleged 21 year-old from Lagos into the UK in order to harvest organs.
+On 23 June 2022, Ekweremadu was charged alongside his wife, his daughter and Dr Obinna Obeta with conspiring to arrange the travel of a 21 year-old from Lagos into the UK in order to harvest organs.
+On 23 March 2023 Ekweremadu, his wife and Dr Obinna Obeta were convicted of conspiring to exploit the man for his kidney.
+Prosecutors told the Old Bailey trial that the victim was brought to the UK in 2022 to provide a kidney in an £80,000 private transplant at the Royal Free Hospital, London.
+Prosecutors said that the victim was offered up to £7,000 and a job in exchange for traveling to the UK.
+The prosecution had confirmed the maximum sentence in the organ harvesting case is one of life.
+The organ was to be removed and given to the couple's daughter - she was cleared of the same charge.
+On 5 May 2023, Ekweremadu was sentenced to nine years and eight months imprisonment.
+Meanwhile, Obeta was sentenced to ten years imprisonment and Ekweremadu's wife was sentenced to four years and six months imprisonment.